-Note that the standby\mode setting has been written into the recovery.conf file.
+The standby\mode setting has been written into the recovery.conf file.
 Configuring recovery settings in pgBackRest means that the recovery.conf file does not need to be stored elsewhere since it will be properly recreated with each restore.
 The -type=preserve option can be used with the restore to leave the existing recovery.conf file in place if that behavior is preferred.

 The hot\standby setting must be enabled before starting PostgreSQL to allow read-only connections on pg-standby.
 Otherwise, connection attempts will be refused.
+The rest of the configuration is in case the standby is promoted to a primary.